At which campus can I study this program?

 Program Description

-This degree is a new broad based technical and theoretical degree that will prepare students to implement and use information technology to realize a variety of goals within and between all types of organizations and businesses (e.g., reliability, accessibility, efficiency, cost reduction, and revenue enhancement).
+This degree is a broad based technical and theoretical degree that will prepare students to implement and use information technology to realize a variety of goals within and between all types of organizations and businesses (e.g., reliability, accessibility, efficiency, cost reduction, and revenue enhancement).
 The emphasis is on providing the student with the theoretical frameworks needed to use information technology to solve problems while also providing a set of applied, real-world experiences.
 Students will acquire a broad set of skills across many areas of information technology, including programming and systems development, networking, databases, project management, and information security.
 Students will consider how the implementation of information technology in organizations affects social change and the delivery of information to the consumer.
 Upper-level course selections allow for specific advanced options including but not limited to application development, networking, cybersecurity, and business.
 Project-oriented, team-based projects that include significant writing and presentation components will be integrated throughout the curriculum.

 Application Development Option